sibvic/sibvic/readme.md

 It grown up from Upwork development.
 There were a lot of tasks for PineScript to MQL4/5 conversions.
 So, I wrote a parser of PineScript
 + generators to MQL4/5/Lua.
 Rewrote it 3 times already (after figuring out that I chose the architecture incorrectly and I need a completely different approach).
 I do sell it for another developers of trading indicators and robots.
 The biggest project of mine.
-2.5K of acceptance and unit tests.
+2.5K of acceptance and unit tests, 4 microservices.
 Available at [https://convertor.profitrobots.com/](https://convertor.profitrobots.com/)

-Used stack: dotnet core 8, webapi, EntityFramework, postgresql, blazor.
+Used stack: dotnet core 8, webapi, EntityFramework, postgresql, blazor, Kafka, Kraft, Prometheus+Grafana.

 ## 2015-current Indicators/strategies developer on fxcodebase.com